Home

 4. Accompany implementation

 Service providers should provide a clear checklist and prove which criteria have been met.
-As an entrepreneur, you should always be kept up to date with the latest processing status by the selected service provider.
+As an entrepreneur, you should always be kept up to date with the processing status by the selected service provider.

 5. Test regularly